 ***THIS COMPETITION HAS NOW CLOSED***

-We have partnered up with the Northumbrian Words Project and New Writing North to bring you a new writing competition which offers young writers the chance to celebrate the North East dialect.
+Calling all writers!
+We have partnered up with the Northumbrian Words Project and the Northumbrian Language Society to bring you a new writing competition which offers writers the chance to celebrate the North East dialect.

-We’re inviting young writers, aged between 12 – 19 years old, to submit contemporary short stories between 500-1000 words in length which use The Word’s Word Bank of Lost Dialects as their inspiration.
+We’re inviting adults, aged 20 and over, to submit contemporary short stories between 500-1000 words in length which use The Word’s Word Bank of Lost Dialects as their inspiration.

 The competition will open on Monday 28 October 2019 and the deadline for submissions will be midnight on Friday 28 February 2020.